GSA/fedramp-automation/documents/adr/0006-test-data-optimization-ADR.md

 Solution 1:
 - Current average test execution time is maintained.
 - Test suite cannot be realistically enhanced whenever there is a conflicting requirement, which will be often.
 - Development and maintenance of individual tests and overall test suite will slow and eventually halt.
+One such example recently occurred and our developers had to apply this approach to resolve test failures in [GSA/fedramp-automation#710](https://github.com/GSA/fedramp-automation/pull/710).

 Solution 2:
 - Longer test run time.